steffenwoell/steffenwoell.github.io/contact.md

 ## E-Mail

 {: .box-success}
-For general matters, please write to `steffen.woell@uni-leipzig.de`
+For general matters, send an email to `steffen.woell@uni-leipzig.de`

 ## Postal Address